Department 1: Horse

 Department is sponsored by Greenfield Power Equipment, Clothing, & Footwear!
 Thank you!

-- To enter: download the entry form below and follow the instructions or use the Horse Entry Blank on page 43 of the Harford Fair Premium Book (also available from the Secretary’s Office at 570-434-4300).
+- To enter: download the entry form below and follow the instructions or use the Horse Entry Blank on page 43 of the Harford Fair Premium Book.
 Entries must be accompanied with a copy of CVI/Health Certificate with vaccinations listed and a copy of negative Coggins report.

 - The rules printed herein are made a part of the conditions under which all entries of exhibitors are made.
 Exhibitors are respectfully requested to read carefully, thereby avoiding any confusion before, during and after the Fair.

-- Draft horses must enter fairgrounds Monday, August 19, 2019 and leave after the conclusion of the Draft Horse Show.
-Other stock to enter Sunday, August 18th, after 1:30 PM to Monday, August 19th at 2:00 Upon your arrival at the fairgrounds, check in with one of the superintendents who will direct you to the stalls or space your stock is to occupy.
+- Stock to enter Sunday, August 16th, after 1:30 PM to Monday, August 17th at 2:00 Upon your arrival at the fairgrounds, check in with one of the superintendents who will direct you to the stalls or space your stock is to occupy.

 - If you desire any information concerning the business of the exhibition, pay no attention to rumors or hearsay, but go directly to the superintendents who will take pleasure in giving you all the information you